PranavSinghKanwar/linkify/README.md

 ## Getting Started

 To dive into the Linkify experience, follow the easy setup instructions in the documentation.
 Explore the codebase and unleash the potential of this feature-rich social media platform.

+Just clone the repository onto your local pc and run "npm install" to install all the dependancies and you should be good to go! :)